-Marketing Plan
+Marketing Plan & Metadata

 The marketing plan is drafted by the project team and reviewed by both the Marketing Manager and Publisher.
-It is an internal document covering everything from product dimensions and retail information to the book's description, keywords, and ideas for promotion.
+It is an internal document covering everything from ISBN to price and from product dimensions to the book's hook, description, keywords, key selling points, comp titles, BISAC codes, and ideas for promotion.
 We create ideas for this document based on your author questionnaire and research done by the project team.
+Once it has been reviewed and copyedited, approximately nine months before publication, it is entered into a tool called CoreSource where it is pushed out to all the online retailers and early reviewers.